contemplata/contemplata/corenlp/README.md

 (SENT (ADV Ailleurs) (NP (DET l') (NC année) (NC record) (PP (P de) (NP (DET la) (NC sécheresse)))) (VN (V reste)) (ADV souvent) (NP (NC 1921)))
 ```

-Run `odil ftb2penn --help` to see more conversion option.
+Run `contemplata ftb2penn --help` to see more conversion option.

 The options we used in the Temporal@ODIL project to obtain a CoreNLP model
 better adapted to spoken transcribed texts are: